 \section{Introduction}

-Non-stationarity is a key feature of acoustic signals, in particular audio signals.
-To mention a few examples, a large part of information carried by musical and speech signals is encoded by their non-stationary nature, as is the case for environment sounds (think of car noises for example, where non-stationarity informs about speed variations), and many animals (bats, dolphins,...) use non-stationary signals for localization and communication.
-Beyond acoustics, amplitude and frequency modulation are of prime importance in telecommunication.
+Nonstationarity is a key feature of acoustic signals, in particular audio signals.
+For example, a large part of information carried by musical and speech signals is encoded by their nonstationary nature.
+This is also the case for environment sounds (for example, nonstationarity of car noises or wind informs about speed variations), and many animals (\eg bats and dolphins) use nonstationary signals for localization and communication.
+Beyond acoustics, amplitude and frequency modulation are of prime importance in many domains such as telecommunication.

-While stationarity can be given rigorous definitions, non-stationarity is a very wide concept, as there are infinitely many ways to depart from stationarity.
+While stationarity can be given rigorous definitions, nonstationarity is a very wide concept, as there are infinitely many ways to depart from stationarity.
 The theory of random signals and processes (see~\cite{Koopmans95spectral,Priestley82spectral} and references therein) gives a clear meaning to the notion of stationarity.
-In the context of time series analysis, Priestley~\cite{Priestley82spectral,Priestley88nonlinear} was one of the first to develop a systematic theory of non-stationary processes, introducing the class of locally stationary processes and the notion of evolutionary spectrum.
+In the context of time series analysis, Priestley~\cite{Priestley82spectral,Priestley88nonlinear} was one of the first to develop a systematic theory of nonstationary processes, introducing the class of locally stationary processes and the notion of evolutionary spectrum.
 A similar approach was followed in~\cite{Mallat98adaptive}, who proposed a wavelet-based approach to covariance estimation for locally stationary processes (see also~\cite{Nason00wavelet}).
 An alternate theory of locally stationary time series was developed by Dahlhaus~\cite{Dahlhaus00likelihood} (see also~\cite{VonSachs00wavelet} for a corresponding stationarity test).
-In a different context, frequency modulated stationary signal were considered in~\cite{Wisdom14extending,Omer13estimation}, and time warping models were analyzed in~\cite{Wisdom14improved}.
-In several of these approaches, wavelet, time-frequency and similar representations happen to play a key role for the characterization of non-stationarity.
+In a different context, frequency-modulated stationary signal were considered in~\cite{Wisdom14extending,Omer13estimation}, and time warping models were analyzed in~\cite{Wisdom14Improved}.
+In several of these approaches, wavelet, time-frequency and similar representations happen to play a key role for the characterization of nonstationarity.